qpleple/cloudstack-client-generator/README.md

 Configuration
 -------------

-The configuration is set in `config.yml` with the Yaml format :
+The configuration is set in `config.yml` with the Yaml format:

     # URL of the API reference table of contents
     # check out if you have the latest version url here: